1968 Republican Party presidential primaries: Candidates

 The following political leaders were candidates for the 1968 Republican presidential nomination:

+Nominee

-Major candidates
+Other major candidates

 These candidates participated in multiple state primaries or were included in multiple major national polls.

 Favorite sons

 The following candidates ran only in their home state's primary, caucus, or convention.
 They ran for the purpose of controlling their state's respective delegate slate at the national convention and did not appear to be considered national candidates by the media.
 The media referred to them as "favorite son" candidates.